Is Mallorca in Spring Worth It? Here’s Everything You Need to Know

 Top Outdoor Activities in Spring

-April and May are a great time to consider hiking in the Serra de Tramuntana, the mountain chain that runs along the northwest coast of the island.
+Spring is a great time to consider hiking in the Serra de Tramuntana, the mountain chain that runs along the northwest coast of the island.
 The Serra de Tramuntana mountains have scenic trails and varied terrain for all levels of experience.

-Festivals and Events in April
+Festivals and Events in Spring

 Semana Santa, or Holy Week, is a significant event in Mallorca, featuring processions and religious ceremonies across the island.
 This year, the holy week falls on the week of April 13th to 20th.
 Towns and cities host multiple events, with Palma being a central location for many of the processions.

-In addition to the Holy Week festivities, you will also find various local food festivals and markets in spring, where you can find seasonal produce and traditional island delicacies.
+In addition to the Holy Week festivities, you will also find various local food festivals and markets in April, where you can find seasonal produce and traditional island delicacies.
 These markets often include stalls with handmade goods, providing a glimpse into local craftsmanship.

 Music events and art exhibitions are also common during spring, showcasing local and international talent.
 Some towns organize open-air concerts or performances, adding to the cultural experience.
 These festivals and events provide opportunities to connect with Mallorca’s traditions and community life.